Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 Simply put, doesn’t that throne suggest so many Castlevania elements?
-Elements such as hidden tunnels and secrets caves.
-Naturally, the stained windows and somber statues within this immense complex justify an entry too, as well as the Princes Street Gardens bordering it.
+Elements such as hidden tunnels and secret caves.
+Naturally, the stained glass windows and somber statues within this immense edifice justify mention too, as well as the Princes Street Gardens bordering it.

-In a Castlevania game, this would be a demonic garden overrun by rotting zombies and man-eating plants.
-The foreboding "castle" would also forever be looming in the background, before appearing in full glory during the boss fight.
+On the gardens, in a Castlevania game, this would be a demonic garden overrun by rotting zombies and man-eating plants.
+The foreboding "castle" would also forever be looming in the background, before appearing in full glory during a boss fight.

 10. Glamis Castle, United Kingdom